 You embrace your lifestyle choices.

-You understand that you don’t have all the answers, and don’t try to pretend that you do.
-When you don’t have an educated response, you are okay with saying you don’t know.
+You understand that you don't have all the answers, and don't try to pretend that you do.
+When you don't have an educated response, you are okay with admitting you don't know the answer.

 You love your body.

 Not when you've lost ten pounds, or when you can fit into your favorite pair of pants.
 You know you are beautiful and unique, just the way you are.

 You know that not everyone will like you.